raspberrypilearning/using-scratch2/worksheet.md

 ### Updating an existing installation
 You can follow this guide to [upgrade an existing SD card](https://www.raspberrypi.org/learning/software-guide/update-sd-card/) .

-If you are updating an old SD card, after updating the distribution you should also install the Chromium mods which will enable the Flash player software, followed by a reboot.
+After updating the distribution you should also install the Chromium mods which will enable the Flash player software.
+Then reboot your pi to allow the changes to take effect.

 ```
 sudo apt-get install -y rpi-chromium-mods